itsvetkov1/Sentient-Inbox/memory-bank/systemPatterns.md

 ## Design Patterns

 ### Singleton Pattern
-- Used in EnhancedGroqClient
+- Used in GroqClientWrapper
-- Manages single API client instance
+- Manages single API client instance for Groq
-- Centralizes API key handling
+- Centralizes API key handling for Groq

+### Factory Pattern
+- Used for analyzer creation (LlamaAnalyzer and DeepseekAnalyzer)
+- Configurable analyzer selection based on email type

 ### Strategy Pattern
 - Implemented in email processing